MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 Here's a list of topics we'll cover:

+A. The New Way Of Learning

-A. The BootCamp Experience
+B. The BootCamp Experience

-B. Why Cyber Security
+C. Why Cyber Security

-C. Studying With Millenials and Zoomers

 D. Job Applications & Interviews

+E. Recruiters

+F. Linked In

+G. Studying For Certifications

+H. Scams

+I. Online Learning (and a really cool hack!)

+J. Product Management

+J.